Hearing Loss Is One of the Most Common Chronic Conditions in the US

-Hearing loss is one of the most common chronic conditions in the US affecting more than 40 million people of all ages.
-People of all ages can have a hearing loss of some degree in one or both ears.
+Hearing loss affects more than 40 million people of all ages.
+People of all ages can have hearing loss of some degree in one or both ears.
 Here is everything you need to know about hearing loss.

 Hearing loss usually occurs slowly, so you may not perceive it at first.
 There are some common signs of hearing loss to check for:

 - You watch TV louder than your family does.

 - It’s hard to follow conversations in bars and restaurants.

 - You find it tough to hear on the phone.

 - You ask others to repeat themselves often.